-We regret that this occurred and apologize for any inconvenience.
-To further protect personal information, we are taking steps to enhance our existing security protocols and re-educating our staff for awareness on these types of incidents.
-If you have any questions, please call 1-???-?????, Monday through Friday between 8:00 a.m. and 5:30 p.m.
+Your confidence and trust are important to us, and we regret any inconvenience or concern this incident may cause.
+To help prevent something like this from happening in the future, we are taking steps to enhance our existing security protocols and re-educating our staff for awareness on these types of incidents.
+If you have any questions, please call 1-866-394-1553, Monday through Friday from 8:00 A.M. through 5:30 P.M.
 Central Time.